-Back in June when Blomberg first sued the ECB for this information, the European Central Bank refused
+Back in June when Blomberg first sued the ECB for this information, the European Central Bank refused, claiming that:

 Disclosing the files when Bloomberg News first sought them in 2010 would have "fueled negative perceptions about Greece's ability to honor its debt," ECB lawyer Marta Lopez Torres said at a hearing of the European Union's General Court in Luxembourg today.
 "It's the same now with Spain" which "isn't able to borrow money," she said.
 "Markets are reacting in very volatile ways.
 It's affecting the euro economy."